Gods and Goddesses

 The story shows how the Greeks blurred lines between mortals and gods, believing exceptional humans could attain divinity.
 It also reflects the importance of family ties in mythology, as the Dioscuri married their cousins the Leucippides.

-How were the Leucippides worshipped in ancient Greece?
+How were the Leucippides worshiped in ancient Greece?

-The Leucippides were worshipped alongside the Dioscuri in Sparta and other regions.
+The Leucippides were worshiped alongside the Dioscuri in Sparta and other regions.
 They had shrines where people honored them as goddesses of light, often associated with the morning and evening stars.

 Are there modern references to Hilaeira or the Leucippides?